surroundaustralia/ga-prov-query-library/README.md

 The queries are linked by number _query-01-..._ and the scenario they address is noted in comments at the top of the standard SPARQL query variant.

+# Provenance Store

+The provenance stored currently used for GA Provenance is a [Jena Fuseki instance hosted on AWS](http://digital-atlas-lb-1137864764.ap-southeast-2.elb.amazonaws.com:3200/#/).

 ## Contact
 Developers: